leec94/cissp-notes/2024/domain_notes/3-sec-arch-eng.md

 - hash functions: one-way function that transforms a variable length input into a unique, fixed-length output
 - message digest 5 (MD5): created by ron rivest in 1991, producing 129-bit hashes. no longer secure
 - SHA-3: Keccak algorithm that replaced SHA-2
+- DSA: hash function, no longer used by the government
 - hash-based message authentication code (HMAC): combines symmetric crypto and hashes to provide authentication and integrity for messages. creates a message authentication code by using a secret key in conjunction with a hash function
 - digital signatures: uses asymmetric crypto to achieve integrity, authentication, and non-repudiation. private key to create digital signatures, public key for decryption.
   - FIPS 186-5 digital signature standard (DSS)